wsvn53/scrcpy-mobile/README.md

 Ported [scrcpy](https://github.com/Genymobile/scrcpy) for mobile platforms, to remotely control Android devices on your iPhone or Android phone.

-*Currently only supports controlling Android devices from iOS, Android controlling Android devices will be supported in futrue.*
+*Currently only supports controlling Android devices from iOS, Android controlling Android devices will be supported in future.*

 ![screenshots](screenshots/screenshots.png)